Duck, North Carolina: 2020 census

 As of the 2020 United States census, there were 742 people, 288 households, and 202 families residing in the town.

 Tourist attractions

 The town park is a recreational facility with trails through the maritime forest and willow swamp.
 It also has an amphitheater, playground, picnic shelter, and public kayak/canoeing launch.
 The town has built a boardwalk which can be accessed from the park and through the commercial village.
 The boardwalk extends 0.78 mi along Currituck Sound.
 Duck's beach was named one of the "Top 15 Family-Friendly Beaches in America".

 In October, Duck hosts its annual Jazz Festival.
 During the summer months, the town offers over 60 events and programs including Yoga on the Green, Movies on the Sound, a family magic show, live concerts and interactive theater.
 Programs are free and open to the public.

-Town Council

-The town of Duck encourages people to play an active role in their government.
-There are regular scheduled town meetings with the Town Council, where the public can address them on any matter they feel needs to be discussed.
-The community can also get involved and express their thoughts and concerns through attending council meetings and participating in public hearings.

-Incorporation

-On March 28, 2001, Representative Bill Culpepper introduced the Duck Incorporation Bill in the House.
-On August 29, 2001, after clearing the Senate on August 28 and the House on August 29, the bill became law.
-On November 6, 2001, voters voted in favor of the incorporation of Duck.
-Duck was incorporated as the sixth town in Dare County on May 1, 2002.